lime-rt/lime/doc/usermanual.rst

     (string) par->gridInFile (optional)

 This file should conform to the format described in the header of src/grid2fits.c.
 (Files written by LIME to one of the recognized four `par->gridOutFiles` stages automatically conform to this format.)
 LIME will not recalculate any information it finds in the file.
-The user may, for example, perform several iterations of population solution, store this information by providing a file name to par->gridOutFiles[3] (remember C counts from zero!), then read it back in again via `par->gridInFile` without going through the gridding stage again.
+The user may, for example, perform several iterations of population solution, store this information by providing a file name to `par->gridOutFiles[3]` (remember C counts from zero!), then read it back in again via `par->gridInFile` without going through the gridding stage again.
 This allows solution to be decoupled from raytracing.

 These last two parameters mostly replace the functionality of the older `par->outputfile`, `par->binoutputfile`, `par->pregrid`, `par->restart` parameters.
 These may be abolished in a future version of LIME.
 Note that `par->gridfile` is still however of use.

+.. _images:

 Images
 ~~~~~~